Magento 230 November 20257 min read

 Fix "Something went wrong with processing current custom view" in Magento 2

-If you are trying to access your Sales Order Grid and are blocked by this red error message:
+If you have opened your Magento 2 Sales Order Grid and been blocked by this message:

 “Something went wrong with processing current custom view and filters have been reset to its original state”